top of page

 • Companionship: Kittens can be great companions.
 They provide love and affection, which can be especially beneficial for children and seniors.

-Preparing Your Home for an Oramor Burmese or Siamese Kitten
+Preparing Your Home for an Oramor Burmese Kitten

 Before bringing a kitten home, it is essential to prepare your space.
 Here are some steps to ensure a smooth transition: